fxmauricard/aspnetcore-url-shortener/README.md

 ## Usage

+First, you have to type `dotnet restore` in order to retrieve the dependancies of the project.

+The projet is using SQLite as DB backed.
+The data file is named `shorturls.db` by default.
+You can change this by modifying the line 35 of the file `Startup.cs`.

+In order to init the DB schema, you have to rune the command `dotnet ef database update`.

-Simply type `dotnet run` on your command prompt and then browse to http://localhost:5000.
+Then, simply type `dotnet run` on your command prompt and then browse to http://localhost:5000.

 **Screenshot of the web application:**